joemielzarek/full-portfolio/README.md

 # Joe Mielzarek's Portfolio

-My portfolio is a responsive site using front end technologies such as JavaScript and jQuery, as well as back end technologies included Node.js and Express.js.
+My portfolio is a responsive site using front end technologies such as JavaScript and jQuery, as well as back end technologies including Node.js and Express.js.

 ### Viewing